President & CEO

 Mike Nader is the Executive Vice-President of Clinical Support and Performance at the University Health Network in Toronto, Ontario.
-Mike has been a surveyor with Accreditation Canada since 2009 and has participated in surveys in a number of programs across Canada.
-Mike has served as a Board member on the Vancouver General Hospital Thrift Shop Society, the Lions Gate Hospital Foundation, the Richmond Hospital Foundation, Renfrew-Collingwood Seniors’ Society, Canadian Hemochromatosis Society, and Canadian Crossroads International.
+Mike has been a surveyor with Accreditation Canada since 2009 and has participated in surveys of hospitals and health systems across Canada.
+He currently serves as a Board member on the Health Insurance Reciprocal of Canada (HIROC) and Plexxus boards.

-With 25 years of experience, Mike has held numerous leadership positions within the Lower Mainland of Vancouver.
+With 25 years of experience, Mike has held numerous health care leadership positions across British Columbia and Ontario.
 Mike holds a Bachelor of Science and a Masters of Business Administration from the University of British Columbia.
 In 2005, he obtained a Master of Arts in Health Care Leadership and Training from Royal Roads University.
-Mike has also completed his Executive Lean Leader and Executive Lean Director designation in 2008 and 2010, respectively.
+Mike also completed his Executive Lean Leader and Executive Lean Director designation in 2008 and 2010, respectively.

 David Jaffray is the Executive Vice President of Technology and Innovation at the University Health Network (UHN) and the Director of Medical Physics.
 He holds the Fidani Chair in Radiation Physics and is a principal in the STTARR Innovation Centre.
 He is also the Director of the TECHNA Institute and a Senior Scientist at the Princess Margaret Cancer Centre.
 Dr. Jaffray is a Professor in the Departments of Radiation Oncology, Medical Biophysics, and Institute for Biomaterials and Biomedical Engineering at the University of Toronto.